tgbnhy/torchtrajectory/README.md

 todo

-### Build index
+### Build vertexInvertedIndex
 After preprocessing, Torch can build indices for map matched trajectories.
 Torch supports three types of indices in total:
 1. **GridIndex** is used for indexing trajectory points.
 It first uniformly partitions the whole area into small rectangles.
-Then build the inverted index of trajectory points based on those rectangles.
+Then build the inverted vertexInvertedIndex of trajectory points based on those rectangles.
-2. **EdgeIndex (EdgII)** is an inverted index for trajectory edges.
+2. **EdgeIndex (EdgII)** is an inverted vertexInvertedIndex for trajectory edges.
-3. **NodeIndex (VerII)** is an inverted index for trajectory points.
+3. **NodeIndex (VerII)** is an inverted vertexInvertedIndex for trajectory points.

-Before using any index, please first declare them as follows:
+Before using any vertexInvertedIndex, please first declare them as follows:
 ```
 @Autowired
 NodeIndex nodeIndex;